workflowr/workflowr/inst/infrastructure/analysis/README.md

 RStudio, you can click on the `Knit HTML` button.
 This has the added benefit of displaying your file in the Viewer pane.

-When you are ready to add the analysis to your research website, add and commit the R Markdown file using Git.
-Then render the HTML, add, and commit it, run
+When you are ready to add the analysis to your research website, publish the analysis, which commit the source R Markdown file, the corresponding HTML file, and any figures to the Git repository.

 ```
-wflow_commit()
+wflow_publish("filename.Rmd")
 ```

-Run `vignette("getting-started", "workflowr")` for more details.
+Run `vignette("wflow-01-getting-started")` for more details.